Hi all and welcome to todays blog, I am Danny Hodgson a Master Chimney Sweep.

 How can we get rid of birds nests?

 Your professional chimney sweep can remove the nest when the younglings have fledged, if a nest is removed where young and eggs are still present unless the fire is a primary heating source you can be liable for a £5000 fine.
 This is area dependent.
 A permit can also be purchased by the chimney sweep to remove and destroy live young if the nest is causing a health risk to the occupier.
-As a rule Hodgsons only remove nests when there is no young present.

 We use state of the art equipment to make removing your birds nests as efficient and as quick as possible.
 Using a nest buster and rotary powersweeping equipment to break through the nest, breaking it down and removing it layer by layer checking with a cctv camera that the nest is completely clear of the system.